msjimc/RunningWindowsProgramsOnLinux/archLinux.md

 # Arch Linux:

 ## Starting point
-Arch Linux 2024.06.01 was installed on two 64 bit virtual machines with 4,096 MB of RAM, 4 processors.
+Arch Linux 2024.06.01 was installed on two 64 bit virtual machines with 4,096 MB of RAM and 4 processors.
 The VirtualBox virtual machine had a 25 GB hard disk while HyperV's virtual machine had a dynamically resizing hard disk.
-Both installations were installed using the ***archinstall*** script with default settings and the gnome desktop.
+Both installations were performed using the ***archinstall*** script with default settings and the GNOME desktop.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.
+The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Downloads folder using Firefox.

 ## Installation

 Before ```Wine``` can be installed the multilib repository needs to be enabled.
-This is done by editing the ***/etc/pacman.conf*** file.
-Since this is an important file it would be wise to copy the file in case of mistakes that make it unusable.
-It would also be wise to edit with nano rather than a GUI based text editor as these some times modify a text file in unexpected ways.
-Open ***/etc/pacman.conf*** and uncommenting two lines:
+This is done by editing the ***/etc/pacman.conf*** file and uncommenting two lines:

 Original: